Photos updated: September 14, 2018

 just so I can lick the frosting from the bowl so I can bring you guys more delicious treats for my favorite Fall season!!

 Now, the trick to these scones is really all in the making of the dough!
 You want to make sure you have everything ready to go ahead of time, no running back and forth trying to sort your ingredients!
 Don’t worry, we are all guilty of it!
+In fact, when I was remaking the recipe so I could update my photos I forgot the butter…LIKE HOW?!
+I had to start all over again and was exhausted by the time I was ready to take the photos!
 There have been too many times to count where I have had one part of a recipe ready and was throwing things in the fridge so I could run to the store for the 10 things I forgot (duh).
 Alright, ready for my tricks and tips for the perfect Pumpkin Scone Recipe!?

 Tips and Tricks to the Perfect pumpkin scone